 This peach jelly is a great way to use up all the “scraps” of the peaches, and it’s so delicious!

-My kids will eat through a jar a day, if I let them.
+My kids will eat through a jar of peach jelly a day, if I let them.
 It makes a great gift as well.
-We like to use the early season peaches, RedHaven, for this jelly.
+We like to use the early season peaches, RedHaven, for this peach jelly.
 However, you can use whatever peaches you have.
 It will work the same with any variety.

 - Take 3 cups of your peach water and add 1 box of pectin.

 - Bring to a rolling boil, then add 3 cups of sugar.

 - Bring back to a boil and set the timer for 1 minute, stirring constantly.

 - Spoon the foam off the top, and ladle the peach jelly into hot pint jars.

 - Process in a rolling boil water bath for 20 minutes, beginning when the water returns to a full boil.
 Remove and let cool for 12 hours.

 - After 12 hours, check the seals and store any that didn’t seal in the fridge and use within 3 weeks.